jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 # Introduction

-For the first post in my series interviewing students in open source, I chose to go with a fellow UCLA student, Timothy Gu.
+In this first post in my series interviewing students in open source, I chose to interview fellow UCLA student Timothy Gu.
 Timothy is a first year Computer Science student here at UCLA and he has been active in open source since he was in High School.
 He is currently a maintainer of